cse130-assignments/04-nano2/README.md

 ## Assignment Testing and Evaluation

-Most of the points, will be awarded automatically, by **evaluating your functions against a given test suite**.
+All the points will be awarded automatically, by **evaluating your functions against a given test suite**.

 [Tests.hs](/tests/Test.hs) contains a very small suite